awsdocs/aws-java-developer-guide/doc_source/examples-crypto-kms.rst

    :dedent: 8
    :language: java

-The :classname:`AuthenticatedEncryption` mode can retrieve unencrypted objects as well as objects encrypted with :classname:`EncryptionOnly` mode.
-This example shows the
+The :classname:`AuthenticatedEncryption` mode can retrieve unencrypted objects and objects encrypted with :classname:`EncryptionOnly` mode.
+The following example shows the
 |S3| encryption client retrieving an unencrypted object.

 **Code**